glmdgrielson/words/links/fics/open-hand.md

 The child seemed hesitant, maybe scared.
 They could understand why: a strange individual in a dangerous place is easy to identify as a threat.
 Gira swallowed before kneeling down and offering their palm.
-Their fingers were a bit hardened but the palm was covered by the soft texture of their survival dress.
+Their fingers were a bit hardened but the palm was covered by the soft texture of the sleeve of their survival dress.